 You’ve checked the cupboards and written down your weekly meal plan, now it’s on to writing a shopping list!
 A lot of the work is already done for you courtesy of the meal plan, so it’s just a case of filling in the gaps.

 With so many people doing their weekly shop online it’s easy to just repeat last week’s order or click on favourites.
 But if you write your list down you can simply tick it off as you go… and avoid those tempting, but often not relevant, deals.
+It’s also worth considering delivered meals, such as Hello Fresh, Eat Zest and meals for the elderly from Wiltshire Farm Foods.

 How to plan family meals on a budget